 AURUKUN Local Coordinator - Dellis Gledhill

 Dellis Gledhill commenced her career in the Australian Defence Force before making a sea change and returning to her hometown of Mossman in North Queensland.
-Dellis has worked in remote communities for nineteen years, and for the past five years has worked in Aurukun.
+Dellis has worked in remote communities for twenty-one years, and for the past six years has worked in Aurukun.
 She has an admirable rapport with the people of Aurukun and is well accepted by community members.
 Dellis’ experience extends to the court system where she assists as a Justice of the Peace (Magistrates Court).
-She is committed to the continuation of the Family Responsibilities Commission and to working with the community of Aurukun in her capacity as Local Coordinator.
+She has completed her Master’s Degree in Criminology & Criminal Justice while working in Aurukun and is committed to the continuation of the Family Responsibilities Commission working with the community of Aurukun in her capacity as Local Coordinator.